-- A. "Board" means the DRB. - B. "Board member" means a regular or alternate member of the DRB. - C. "Conflict of interest" means any one of the following: - A direct or indirect personal interest of a board member, his or her spouse, household member, child, stepchild, parent, grandparent, grandchild, sibling, aunt or uncle, brother or sister in law, business associate, employer or employee, in the outcome of a cause, proceeding, application or any other matter pending before the DRB. - A direct or indirect financial interest of a board member, his or her spouse, household member, child, stepchild, parent, grandparent, grandchild, sibling, aunt or uncle, brother or sister in law, business associate, employer or employee, in the outcome of a cause, proceeding, application or any other matter pending before the DRB. - 3.
-A situation where a board member has publicly displayed a prejudgment of the merits of a particular proceeding before the board.
-This shall not apply to a member's particular political views or general opinion on a given issue. - 4.
-A situation where a board member has not disclosed ex parte communications with a party in a proceeding before the board, pursuant to Section XII of these Rules. - D. "Deliberative session" means a private session of the board to weigh, examine, and discuss the reasons for and against an act or decision, from which the public is excluded.
-There shall be no taking of evidence, Minutes, or submission of testimony, nor need a deliberative session be publicly noticed.
+- A. Board" means the DRB. - B. "Board member" means a regular or alternate member of the DRB. - C. "Conflict of interest" means the following - a.
+Conflict of interest" means a direct or indirect interest of a municipal officer or such an interest, known to the officer, of a member of the officer's immediate family or household, or of a business associate, in the outcome of a particular matter pending before the officer or the officer's public body, or that is in conflict with the proper discharge of the officer's duties.
+"Conflict of interest" does not include any interest that is not greater than that of other individuals generally affected by the outcome of a matter. - b.
+A situation where a board member has not disclosed ex parte communications with a party in a proceeding before the board, pursuant to Section XII of these Rules. - D. Deliberative session" means a private session of the board to weigh, examine, and discuss the reasons for and against an act or decision, from which the public is excluded.
+There shall be no taking of evidence, minutes, or submission of testimony, nor need a deliberative session be publicly noticed.
 By motion and majority vote, the board may enter deliberative session during a hearing to consider a matter before it. - E. "Executive session" means a session of a public body from which the public is excluded, pursuant to 1 V.S.A. § 313.
 Such private session may only be held for one of the reasons permitted by the statute, and no binding action may be taken in executive session. - F. "Ex parte communication" means direct or indirect communication between a member of an appropriate municipal panel and any party, party's representative, party's counsel or any person interested in the outcome of any proceeding before the panel that occurs outside of a public proceeding, and concerns the substance or merits of the proceeding.
 A site visit conducted under Section VIII shall not be considered to be ex parte communications.